 Similarly, the school recognises that there may be EAL pupils who are gifted and talented even though they may not be fully fluent in English.
 Such children will have their needs met as stated in the Gifted and Talented policy.

 STAFF DEVELOPMENT

-The school will enable all staff to undertake professional development to ensure that provision for EAL pupils is appropriately delivered and coordinated.
+The school will enable all staff to undertake professional development in learning about EAL teaching strategies to ensure that provision for EAL pupils is appropriately delivered and coordinated.

 STAGES OF ENGLISH LEARNING